PKPublicCode/SecuredApi/Docs/Product/Actions.md

 Action has no parameters.
 Action just takes Consumer Id preserved by the CheckSubscription action, loads actions configured for the consumer, and executes them
 #### Parameters
 No parameters
+#### Return
+Fails when:<br>* one of consumer actions fails.
+HTTP code in client response is set according to the consumer action<br>* if consumer id is ivalid or not found.
+In this case 500 HTTP code is set to client response, indicating that data is corrupted<br>If consumer actions sucessful (if any), the action succeeded.
 ### [CheckEntraJwtClaims](../../SecuredApi/Logic/Routing.Actions.Model/Auth/CheckEntraJwtClaims.cs)
 #### Summary
 Checks claims of the entra jwt.